jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next/index.md

 Delightful isn’t just making products fun and fluffy.
 It’s about creating a genuinely great experience, which is reinforced because it’s built upon the strong foundation of respecting your effort and rights.
 Basecamp is a good example of this, where they have little touches of delight.

 {{< figure caption="The Basecamp schedule when you haven’t had any past events yet" >}}
-  {{< imgsrcset src="368.jpg" alt="Screenshot of Basecamp schedule with a cute pen drawing of a Basecamp icon toasting marshmallows over a campfire" >}}
+  {{< img src="368.jpg" alt="Screenshot of Basecamp schedule with a cute pen drawing of a Basecamp icon toasting marshmallows over a campfire" >}}
 {{< /figure >}}

 Basecamp can only get away with whimsical details because they already respect your human rights and effort.
 As [Sara Wachter-Boettcher wrote in a fabulous article](https://medium.com/@sara_ann_marie/dear-tech-you-suck-at-delight-86382d101575) last year: